sushantpadha/chess-rating/README.md

 † Project root is the folder named "chess-rating" at the top level, i.e., it is shalloww

-†† Source root is the folder named "chess_rating" inside another folder named "vignere-cipher", i.e., it is deep (nested)
+†† Source root is the folder named "chess_rating" inside another folder named "chess-rating", i.e., it is deep (nested)